IronWifi/docs/configuration-guides/unifi_hotspot.md

 - <a href='https://console.ironwifi.com/api/debug?script=portal_file&unifi_file=auth&url={{splash_page_url}}' download>auth.html</a>

-Open the **index.html** file and at the top of this document you will see an item named "splashurl", edit this so that it shows:
+Open the **index.html** file in a text editor (right click on the file and choose your favourite text/code editor) and at the top of this document you will see an item named "splashurl", edit this so that it shows:

 **!This has been done automatically if you opened these instructions from the ironwifi console!**